along a wooded path...

-Ahead, you see the river and the path leading to the edge of it.
+Ahead, you see the river and the path leading to its edge.
 Beached at a slight angle in the sand, is a boat.

 You grab the nose of the boat and push it backwards into the water and step in.
 Your wet footprints darken the dry bleached wood inside the boat, bringing the grain back to life in vivid contrast.
 It was impossible to not get your feet wet and, as you glide away from the bank, you feel the unobstructed sunlight and know that you'll dry quick enough.